-Two weeks after driving to Lost Hills (before the freak lightning storm and subsequent wildfires) my obsession with travel centers continued.
+Two weeks after driving to Lost Hills, July 2020 (before the freak lightning storm and subsequent wildfires) my obsession with travel centers continued.
 This time my road trip took me past Lost Hills and Love’s.
-My four-hour journey took me down Interstate 5, east on 46 and south on 99 to my destination; a Pilot/Flying J in … Continue reading Road Trip-Bay to Bakersfield
+My four-hour journey took me down Interstate 5, east on 46 and south on 99 to my destination; a Pilot/Flying … Continue reading Road Trip-Bay to Bakersfield

 Some take to the friendly skies, but I prefer ground travel every time.
 Before seatbelt laws were invented, I used to ride freestyle in the back of my parents’ car.
 With my feet against the back window and my back resting on the seat, I’d watch power-lines, airplanes, clouds, and the reflection of lane lines … Continue reading Road Trip-Lost Hills, CA

 The parking lot, the cliffs, the colors, the vastness, and the vibe, were not at all how I remembered.

 With all that has been going on, I’d been desperate for a beach day for months!
 And Oh, Happy Day, when I realized that my favorite beach had reopened in July.

 Does the drama of my machines warrant a blog post?
 Under normal circumstances, absolutely not.
 But these are COVID times.